Karene123/Karene123/README.md

 <div align="center">

- 🔭 I’m currently working on **a labor force participation project**
+ 🔭 I’m currently working on **a project predicting inflation using monetary policy indicators.**

- 🌱 I’m currently learning **how to work with panel data in R**
+ 🌱 I’m currently learning **how to do time series analysis using Python.**

-⚡ Fun fact **I had a Bachelor's degree in Accounting before I decide to get a master's degree in Statistics**
+⚡ Fun fact **I had a Bachelor's degree in Accounting before I decide to get a master's degree in Statistics.
+Now, I am pursuing a PhD in Computational Science.**

  </div>